catwell/www.warp10.io/reference/full-function-list.md

 ## ->BYTES ##

-Converts a string into its bytes given a charset
+Converts string into a byte array given a charset.

 ``` 'string' 'charset' ->BYTES 'byte array' ```